dr-richard-barker/Space_Photography_Guide.io/README.md

 **Key Components to consider:**

 **Camera mount:** Positioned perpendicular to the imaging plane, ensuring a straight-on view of the seeds and scale bar.

 **Spectrum Scale Bar**: Place object of know size and/or colour directly within the same plane as the seeds, preferably slightly behind or beside them for clear visibility.

 **Lights:** It's useful to have two adjustable light sources positioned at 45-degree angles to the imaging plane to creating even indirect illumination to help minimizing shadows.
 Diffusers can be used to soften the light further or circular flash bulbs can also provide even illumination.
 Play around with the resources you have and see what works best for your specific goal.

 ---

+# Setting Up Your Photos to Maximize Ease of Analysis

 ![photography8.png](Figures/photography8.png)